Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ![](../../media/challenge3-web-app.png)

-1. Also verify that your workflow file has been created in a new directory **.github/workflows**.
+1. Also, verify that your workflow file has been created in a new directory **.github/workflows**.

    ![](../../media/challenge3-github-workflows.png)